simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-using-the-linux-command-line/index.en.md

 ### Network Statistics

 The **netstat** command displays information about active network connections on a Linux system in the CLI, making it useful for identifying unauthorized network connections and potential security threats.
-The command can display a wide range of information about active network connections, including the local and remote addresses, the protocol used (e.g., TCP, UDP), and the state of the connection.
+The command can display many information about active network connections, including the local and remote addresses, the protocol used (e.g., TCP, UDP), and the state of the connection.

 One of the most basic uses of netstat is to display a list of all active network connections on a system.
 For example, to display a list of all active network connections, you can use the following command: